he29-net/thermal-cam/README.md

 ## Known issues
  - BPM saving is broken (files contain only blue color or are otherwise incomplete)
- - drawing code:
-	- glitches at high temperatures not yet fixed
-	- 8 FPS display rate seems glitchy as well (disabled by default; not enough performance?)
+ - 8 FPS display rate seems glitchy (disabled by default; not enough performance?)
-	- maximum temperature may overlap with menu value

 ## Long term plans
  - support a newer compiler (or better, a FOSS toolchain, to get rid of the 32k limitation)
  - translate, add, and improve comments
- - different color mappings?

 ## How to build and use
  - get and install MDK-ARM 5.38a or similar version (https://www.keil.com/demo/eval/arm.htm)